apify/actor-whitepaper/README.md

 - Add more pictures, e.g. screenshots from Apify Store, Input UI, etc.
 - Maybe add comparison with other systems, like Lambda, Modal, Replit, ECS etc. in terms of developer experience
   - Maybe mention these in specific points,
+- Review external links and consider replacing them with local links